kitttn/temptest/Build-default-config.md

 ```

 Example 2:

 ```
 ./build_ara_image.sh  ara bridge/es2-debug-apbridgea
 ```

-This builds a debuggable image for the AP bridge on the BDB2A (which is based on ES2 silicon).
+This builds a debuggable image for the APBridgeA for ES2 bridge ASICs, which will work on either BDB2 or SDB.
+The build outputs are:
-Image files are output here:

 ```
 ./build/ara-bridge-es2-debug-apbridgea/image/nuttx      # ELF file
 ./build/ara-bridge-es2-debug-apbridgea/image/nuttx.bin  # Raw binary